Emergency alert: Why did phone users get test at different times

 He told Sky News that the trial run was a “bit like when the fire alarm goes off at work”.

-“It’s a bit irritating at the time but in the future people could be grateful for it because in a real emergency, this could be the sound that saves your life,” he told Sky News.
+“It’s a bit irritating at the time but in the future people could be grateful for it because in a real emergency, this could be the sound that saves your life,” he said.

 The Cabinet minister denied the new system was an example of nanny state interference, telling the BBC he did not accept “that characterisation”.